Type your paragraph here.

 Q: How long will it take to build it?

 A: This could be a lengthy process and be years before it is completed.
 But with public support it could be built much faster.
 We already have commitments from several large land owners and the City of Bozeman.

 Q: How can I help?

 A: Contact us on the Contact Page and let us know your interests and ideas.
-Eventually, we will need funding and volunteers for upkeep.
-And be sure and ask your friends to sign up.
+Please be sure and ask your friends to sign up.